luxedo/esb/README.md

 # ESB - ElfScript Brigade

+> ⚠️ This project is under development!
+It hasn't been released yet

 > Script your way to rescue Christmas as part of the ElfScript Brigade team.

 <img src="doc/logo/png/logo-color-small.png" alt="ElfScript Brigade Logo"/>